assem16399/Visual-Notes-App-Flutter/README.md

 # V Notes App

-Mobile application used by inspectors to track manufacturing defects for a chairs’ factory by taking visual notes using the device camera.
+Mobile application built using Google's Flutter framework.
+This app can be used by inspectors to track manufacturing defects for a chairs’ factory by taking visual notes using the device camera.
 The application will be used to display, add, remove a list of visual note items.